fsprojects/FSharp.Formatting/docs/content/commandline.md

 * `metadataFormat` - Selects namespace `FSharp.MetadataFormat`

-Currently, the command line tools exposes the functions `ProcessDirectory` of namespace `FSharp.Literate` and `Generate` of namespace `FSharp.MetadataFormat`.
+Currently, the command line tools exposes the functions `ProcessDirectory` of namespace `FSharp.Literate` (for literate programming using F#) and `Generate` of namespace `FSharp.MetadataFormat` (for generating library documentation from XML comments).

 The `--help` option as single specifier displays the help message for all valid `[command] [function] [options]` combinations.

 Literate programming command
 ----------------------------

-`FSharp.Literate.ProcessDirectory`: Process a directory containing a mix of Markdown documents `*.md` and F# Script files `*.fsx` according to the concept of [Literate Programming](http://tpetricek.github.io/FSharp.Formatting/demo.html).
+The method `FSharp.Literate.ProcessDirectory` processes a directory containing a mix of Markdown documents `*.md` and F# Script files `*.fsx` according to the concept of [Literate Programming](demo.html).

     [lang=text]
     fsformatting[.exe] literate --processDirectory [options]

-Required options:
+### Required options

   * `--inputDirectory` - Input directory containing `*.fsx` and `*.md` files.

-Other Options:
+### Other Options

   * `--templateFile` -  Template file for formatting.
   * `--outputDirectory` -  Output directory, defaults to input directory.
   * `--format` -  Output format either `latex` or `html`, defaults to `html`.
   * `--prefix` -  Prefix for formatting, defaults to `fs`.
   * `--compilerOptions` -  Compiler Options.
   * `--lineNumbers` -  Line number option, defaults to `true`.
   * `--references` -  Turn all indirect links into references, defaults to `false`.
   * `--replacements` -  A whitespace separated list of string pairs as text replacement patterns for the format template file.
   * `--includeSource` -  Include sourcecode in documentation, defaults to `false`.
   * `--layoutRoots` -  Search directory list for the Razor Engine.
   * `--help` -  Display the specific help message for `literate --processDirectory`.
   * `--waitForKey` -  Wait for key before exit.

-Example:
+### Example

     [lang=text]
+    fsformatting literate
-    fsformatting literate --processDirectory --templateFile template-project.html --format latex --replacements "page-author" "Tomas Petricek"
+      --processDirectory --templateFile template-project.html
+      --format latex --replacements "page-author" "Tomas Petricek"

 Library documentation command
 -----------------------------

-`FSharp.MetadataFormat.Generate`: Build the [library documentation](http://tpetricek.github.io/FSharp.Formatting/metadata.html) by scanning the metadata of the `*.dll` files of the package.
+The `FSharp.MetadataFormat.Generate` method builds the [library documentation](http://tpetricek.github.io/FSharp.Formatting/metadata.html) by reading the meta-data from a `*.dll` files of the package and using the XML comments from matching `*.xml` files produced by the F# compiler.

     [lang=text]
     fsformatting[.exe] metadataFormat --generate [options]

-Required options:
+### Required options

   * `--dllFiles` -  List of `dll` input files.
   * `--outDir` -  Output directory.
   * `--layoutRoots` -  Search directory list for the Razor Engine templates.

-Other options:
+### Other options

   * `--parameters` -  Property settings for the Razor Engine.
   * `--namespaceTemplate` -  Namespace template file for formatting, defaults to `namespaces.cshtml`.
   * `--moduleTemplate` -  Module template file for formatting, defaults to `module.cshtml`.
   * `--typeTemplate` -  Type template file for formatting, defaults to `type.cshtml`.
   * `--xmlFile` -  Single XML file to use for all `dll` files, otherwise using `file.xml` for each `file.dll`.
   * `--sourceRepo` -  Source repository URL; silently ignored, if a source repository folder is not provided.
   * `--sourceFolder` -  Source repository folder; silently ignored, if a source repository URL is not provided.
   * `--help` -  Display the specific help message for `metadataFormat --generate`.
   * `--waitForKey` -  Wait for key before exit.

-Example:
+### Example

     [lang=text]
+    fsformatting metadataFormat
-    fsformatting metadataFormat --generate --dllFiles lib1.dll "lib 2.dll" --outDir "../api-docs" --layoutRoots templates
+      --generate --dllFiles lib1.dll "lib 2.dll"
+      --outDir "../api-docs" --layoutRoots templates